AdobeDocs/campaign-classic-learn.en/help/acc/monitoring-campaign-classic/control-panel/ip-allow-listing.md

 ---
-title: IP allow listing for Instance Access
+title: Adding IP adresses to allow lists
-seo-title: IP allow listing for Instance Access
+seo-title: Adding IP adresses to allow lists
-description: The video below explains how to set up new connections to your instances by allow listing IP addresses ranges.
+description: Learn how add an IP range to Campaign Classic instances' allow lists and how to remove them from the allow list using the control panel.
 seo-description: The video below explains how to set up new connections to your instances by allow listing IP addresses ranges.
-feature: IP allow listing
+feature: instance settings
-topics: Control Panel
+topics:
 kt: 3479
+thumbnail: 28726.jpg
 doc-type: feature video
 activity: use
 team: PM
 ---

-# IP allow listing for Instance Access
+# Adding IP adresses to allow lists

 The Control Panel allows you to set up new connections to your instances by allow listing IP address ranges.
 By default, an Adobe Campaign Classic instance is not accessible from various IP addresses.
 Therefore, an IP address needs to be allow listed: